We Can't Dance Tour: Background

 The popular worldwide tour sold out arenas and stadiums (where they played on the U.S. leg of the tour).
 This proved to be Collins's last tour with Genesis until the band reunited in 2007.
 The album was re-released as a SACD/DVD double disc set (including new 5.1 and Stereo mixes) in October 2007.
 During the recording of We Can't Dance a 40-minute documentary called No Admittance was produced and broadcast on the Disney Channel.
 It has since been included in the bonus DVD released in 2007.

 The "We Can't Dance" tour featured shows in large arenas and stadiums throughout North America and Europe.
 It would be the band's final full-length tour until the 2007 Turn It On Again reunion tour.
 The tour is captured live on the albums The Way We Walk, Volume One: The Shorts, The Way We Walk, Volume Two: The Longs and the concert video The Way We Walk - Live in Concert.

-Setlist
+Set list

 This set list is an average for the tour and it contains every song that they played on the tour.
 Songs that were only played occasionally are noted down.